introcompsys/spring2022/resources/glossary.md

 GitHub
   a hosting service for git repositories

+Git Plumbing commands
+  low level git commands that allow the user to access the inner workings of git.

 Git Workflow
   a recipe or recommendation for how to use Git to accomplish work in a consistent and productive manner